Introduction

 The whamm info

-command helps users see various globals that are in scope when using various probe match rules.
+command helps users see various variables that are in scope when using various probe match rules.

 's compiler and should only be emitted as constant literals.